peteroupc/peteroupc.github.io/bernoulli.md

 (Flajolet et al., 2010)<sup>[**(1)**](#Note1)</sup>:

-1. Generate an empty uniform PSRN.
+1. Create an empty uniform PSRN.
 2. Call **SampleGeometricBag** twice on the PSRN, and flip the input coin twice.
 If any of these calls or flips returns 0, return 1.
 3. Call **SampleGeometricBag** twice on the PSRN, and flip the input coin twice.
 If any of these calls or flips returns 0, return 0.
 Otherwise, go to step 2.